Lynn Fuhler Studio Photo

 Growing up, I’d read the morning newspaper while eating breakfast.
 In particular, I enjoyed the advice columns Dear Abby or Ann Landers and learning how each solved people’s problems.

 As a child, my siblings and I were taught service above self.
 We were encouraged to make things with limited resources.
-My brothers and I loved to build go-carts from wooden orange crates discarded by the local grocery store and race them on the dirt in our back yard.
-My mom made beautiful patchwork quilts from fabric scraps from clothes and Halloween costumes she sewed for us.
+My brothers and I loved building go-carts from wooden orange crates discarded by the local grocery store and racing them on the dirt in our backyard.
+My mom made beautiful patchwork quilts from fabric scraps from clothes and sewed our Halloween costumes.
 My dad built a homemade camping trailer from scratch as an inexpensive way for our family to vacation and explore.
-Later after he started our family business, we camped closer to home.
-My organizing skills were honed, getting everyone and everything to the lake each weekend in an orderly fashion.
+Later, after he started our family business, we camped closer to home.
+As a result, my organizing skills were honed, getting everyone and everything to the lake each weekend in an orderly fashion.

 When not working at my dad’s business and going to school, I volunteered at the Hobie Cat rental at the lake so that I could sail.
 I enjoyed teaching people the fundamentals of sailing – how to harness the wind and tack and jibe.
 That lightbulb moment when students grasped the concept was gratifying.